datavillage-me/dv-documentation/docs/user-manual/collaboration-space-owner/auth.md

 ## Client and Account Creation

-All client and account creations must be requested through the DataVillage support team.
+All client and account creations must be requested through the Dataillage support team.
 This process guarantees that every new client and account is set up correctly with the proper permissions and security measures.

 ## Example